gyscos/cursive/doc/tutorial_2.md

 ```

 Next, let's add a title.
 To do that, `Dialog` has a chainable [`Dialog::title`]
 method.
-It takes the dialog by value, and return it back, making function
+It takes the dialog by value, and returns it back, making function
 chains easy:

 ```rust,ignore
 siv.add_layer(Dialog::text("...").title("..."));
 ```

-This way of chaining method to set-up the view is very common in cursive.
+This way of chaining methods to set-up the view is very common in cursive.
 Most
 views provide chainable variants of their methods, to allow creating the view
 and configuring it in one spot.